Marshall Scott McCormick, II, 62, of Crossett, passed away peacefully on April 16, 2020, at the Baptist Health Medical Center in Little Rock.

 The family would like to recognize all current and former employees of both the City of Crossett and Ashley County, the Crossett City Council, and the amazing citizens of Crossett as honorary pallbearers.
 They are deeply grateful for your love and support.

-Anyone interested in remotely attending the service may go to the Medders Funeral Home Facebook page and view the service via live stream at 2 p.m. on Monday.
+Anyone interested in remotely attending the service may go to the Medders Funeral Home Facebook page and view the service via live stream on Monday at 2 p.m.
 A link to a downloadable service program will be made available HERE the day of the service.